tensorflow/docs/site/en/r2/tutorials/keras/index.md

-# Learn and use machine learning
+# Learn and Use Machine Learning

 This notebook collection is inspired by the book *[Deep Learning with Python](https://books.google.com/books?id=Yo3CAQAACAAJ)*.